 Lazy Loading

-Last updated Feb 10, 2026
+Last updated Feb 21, 2026

-Lazy loading defers the loading of off-screen images and videos until the user scrolls near them.
-Instead of downloading every image when the page first loads, the browser only fetches what's visible, then loads the rest on demand.
+Lazy loading defers the loading of offscreen content until the user scrolls near it.
+Instead of downloading every image, video, and iframe when the page first loads, the browser only fetches what is visible, then loads the rest on demand.
+This reduces initial page weight, improves Largest Contentful Paint (LCP), and saves bandwidth.

 - Default: 2 images